 In addition to specific projects listed below, genomics research is helping us attack blood cancers – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

-Leukemia is a great success story for cancer research — one in which NFCR-funded scientist Dr. Curt Civin played an important role.
+Leukemia is a great success story for cancer research — one in which NFCR-affiliated scientist Dr. Curt Civin played an important role.
 His early work on bone marrow stem cell transplantation was partially responsible for the dramatic increase of the five-year survival for all types of leukemia over the past 20 years.

 Dr. Civin discovered CD34, the first – and still best – marker of hematopoietic (blood-forming) stem cells ever found.
 His subsequent isolation of CD34+ stem cells opened entirely new approaches to leukemia treatment.
 The CD34+ transplantation technology, created by a team of scientists in Dr. Civin’s laboratory, has been widely applied, and thousands of patients’ lives have been saved because of this approach to treating cancer.